PriyankaJhaTheAnalyst/DataAnalystPortfolioProjects/README.md

 on to my resume/portfolio website to see screenshots of these Dashboards.*

 - [x] Excel -
-  - Sales Superstore Dataset : [Sales Performance Dashboard] (file:///C:/Users/Kripanand/Documents/Portfolio%20Projects/Sales%20Performance%20Dashboard.htm) <br />
+  - Sales Superstore Dataset : Sales Performance Dashboard <br />

 *To view this Excel Dashboard in accurate dimensions, first kindly download them and view them in Microsoft Excel.
 Otherwise, you can head on to my resume/portfolio website to see screenshots of this workbook.*